Argentina: Climate

-In general, Argentina has four main climate types: warm, moderate, arid, and cold, all determined by the expanse across latitude, range in altitude, and relief features.
+In general, Argentina has four main climate types: warm humid subtropical, moderate humid subtropical, arid, and cold, all determined by the expanse across latitude, range in altitude, and relief features.
 Although the most populated areas are generally temperate, Argentina has an exceptional amount of climate diversity, ranging from subtropical in the north to polar in the far south.
-Consequently, there is a wide variety of biomes in the country, including subtropical rain forests, semi-arid and arid regions, temperate plains in the Pampas, and cold subantarctic in the south.
+Consequently, there is a wide variety of biomes in the country, including Subtropical rainforests, semi-arid and arid regions, temperate plains in the Pampas, and cold subantarctic in the south.
 The average annual precipitation ranges from 150 mm in the driest parts of Patagonia to over 2000 mm in the westernmost parts of Patagonia and the northeastern parts of the country.
 Mean annual temperatures range from 5 C in the far south to 25 C in the north.

 Major wind currents include the cool Pampero Winds blowing on the flat plains of Patagonia and the Pampas; following the cold front, warm currents blow from the north in middle and late winter, creating mild conditions.

 The Sudestada usually moderates cold temperatures but brings very heavy rains, rough seas and coastal flooding.
 It is most common in late autumn and winter along the central coast and in the Río de la Plata estuary.